Atretium: Identifying characteristics

-Can easily be confused with olive forest Snake (Rhabdops olivaceus).
+It can easily be confused with olive forest snake (Rhabdops olivaceus).

 Habits

-Lives in water or among the surrounding vegetation.
+A. schistosum lives in water or among the surrounding vegetation.

 A diurnal snake, it is seen at night also.
-The snakes rarely bite when handled.
+The snake rarely bites when handled.
 It is known to aestivate in the summer.

 The olive keelback feeds mainly on frogs, tadpoles, fish and crabs which it catches with a side-stroke motion that is characteristic of watersnakes.
 The snake swims past the prey and suddenly snaps its head to the side.
-The olive keelback is also known to eat mosquito larvae (Whitaker).
+The olive keelback is also known to eat mosquito larvae.

 Sometimes, referred to as a water-cobra, the olive keelback is nevertheless tolerated by people.